 When Should You Discuss Salary?

-So I suggested he run the numbers to see how much he and his family need to maintain their standard of living and see where it falls in the range the company gave him.
-If what he comes up with is in the middle to upper part of it, state his expectations at the higher end.
-He can always come down but can’t go up.
+I suggest you run the numbers to see how much you and your family need to maintain your standard of living and see where it falls in the range the company is offering for the position.
+If what you come up with is in the middle to upper part of it, state your expectations at the higher end.
+(You can always come down but can’t go up.)

-If the company counters with a lower amount, keep in mind that the first offer is usually about 10% to 15% below what they’re really willing to pay, so he will have a little wiggle room.
-However, if the company’s final offer is below what he’s willing to accept, keep in mind that great benefits might make up some of the difference.
-Ask about paid healthcare, bonuses, paid vacation, car, phone, computer, 401(k) plan, etc. All factor into his salary.
+If the company counters with a lower amount, keep in mind that the first offer is usually about 10% to 15% below what they’re really willing to pay, so you will have a little wiggle room.
+However, if the company’s final offer is below what you are willing to accept, keep in mind that great benefits might make up some of the difference.
+Ask about paid healthcare, bonuses, paid vacation, car, phone, computer, 401(k) plan, working from home, etc. All factor into your salary.

-But, the bottom line is if he’s out of the range, the company won’t budge, and the benefits are not good, he should probably pass and keep looking.
+But, the bottom line is if you are out of the range, the company won’t budge, and the benefits are not good, you should probably pass and keep looking.

 Sue Montgomery is founder and president of Resume Plus (www.resumeplus.com).
 She is a professional resume writer and career coach who markets people for the jobs they want.
 Contact Sue directly at 937-254-5627 or email firstname.lastname@example.org.